-- is unwilling to experience any reduction in the value of their investments.
+- The Investor is unwilling to experience any reduction in the value of their investments.

-- can tolerate infrequent, very limited declines (less than 10%) through difficult phases in a stock market cycle.
+- The Investor can tolerate infrequent, very limited declines (less than 10%) through difficult phases in a stock market cycle.

-- can tolerate limited declines (10-20%) through difficult phase in a stock market cycle.
+- The Investor can tolerate limited declines (10-20%) through difficult phases in a stock market cycle.

-- can tolerate periods of moderately negative returns (declines of 20-35%) to achieve potentially higher investment returns and recognizes and accepts that negative returns could persist for a year and possibly longer.
+- The Investor can tolerate periods of moderately negative returns (declines of 20-35%) to achieve potentially higher investment returns and recognizes and accepts that negative returns could persist for a year and possibly longer.